cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

        The mode specifies the file type and permissions.
 The first character tells you what type of file is listed.
        In most cases, this character will be either ``-`` for regular files and ``d`` for directories.
-       The rest of the bits represent the permissions of the file.
-In other words, which users on the system are allowed to read, modify, and execute the file.
+       The rest of the bits represent the permissions of the file; in other words, which users on the system are allowed to read, modify, and execute the file.
 We will talk about permissions in more detail in a few weeks.
        If you are interested in reading ahead, please see the `1302 Octal Mode Tutorial <https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/octal-mode.md>`_.